East Coast Paddlesports Symposium

 Assess your skills using the guidelines and descriptions below to best determine where you are as a paddler.

-- You should feel some level of comfort in the vessel.
+- You should feel some level of comfort in or on the vessel.

-- You can perform all of the desired skills of a beginner efficiently and effectively.
+- You can perform all of the desired fundamental skills efficiently and effectively.

 - You can paddle backwards, and maintain a course in wind and current.

 - You should be able to brace for support.

 - You are proficient with basic rescues and have an understanding of towing systems.

 - You have some degree of comfort and confidence launching and landing your vessel in surf conditions.

 - You should have the beginning of a basic roll in flat water.